-Steve founded Mandel Communications, which readies business professionals for the kinds of game-changing conversations and presentations that move business forward, “for the moments when what you say and how you say it can make all the difference.”
-For more than 25 years, Steve has been in the business of building moment-of-truth readiness, providing performance-based consulting and training to companies around the globe.
+Steve founded Mandel Communications.
+For 30 years, he has been in the business of providing performance-based consulting and training to science and technology companies around the globe.
 Students in the Osterbrock Leadership Program have benefitted from the communications workshop he offers them every year.

 Steve is an accomplished astrophotographer and established a robotic observatory in the mountains of New Mexico where he imaged previously unseen structures called high-galactic latitude dust clouds.
-Steve was the co-author on papers in the Astrophysics Journal and was awarded the prestigious Chambliss Award for his work by the American Astronomical Society.
+Steve was a co-author on papers in the Astrophysics Journal and was awarded the prestigious Chambliss Award for his work by the American Astronomical Society.
 He is also an award-winning wildlife photographer, with his work juried into the Smithsonian Natural History Museum for public display.
-His photos and articles have appeared in NASA publications, Smithsonian Books, Sky and Telescope Magazine, Forbes, the New York Times, and other domestic and international publications.
+His photos and articles have appeared in NASA publications, Smithsonian books, Sky and Telescope Magazine, Forbes, The New York Times, and other domestic and international publications.